Susan Marie Brown, Amoy Magic

 We also have the Dan Tribe (Dànzú但族), whose Mongol ancestors made the long trek to Fújiàn about 700 years ago.
 They are not related to the Israelite tribe of Dàn, though China does have so many Chinese Jews scattered about that some experts claim they are remnants of Israel’s Lost Tribes.
 And given the state of some of our maps, I can see how they got lost.

-Whether China really had lost Jews or not is debatable, but we did have lots of Lost Arabs, with at least 40,000 in ancient Quánzhōu.
-Their descendants today include the Dīng (丁) and Guō (郭) clans, some of whom have curly hair and hooked noses, and look more Lǎowài than Lǎonèi.
+Whether China really had lost Jews or not is debatable, but we did have lots of Lost Arabs, with at least 40,000 in ancient Quánzhōu, the ancient start of the Maritime Silk Route (where Marco Polo sailed from--just 70 miles north of Xiamen).
+Their descendants today include the Dīng (丁) and Guō (郭) clans, some of whom look more Lǎowài than Lǎonèi, with curly hair and hooked noses.

 The Guest People Over 1,000 years ago, entire villages of “Guest People” (Kèjiā 客家) migrated from the Central Plains to remote areas of Fújiàn.
 They have so faithfully preserved their ancient language and customs that many people mistake them for a minority, but they are Han and proud of it.